-We are passionate about fostering a community that sparks collaboration and enables active leaning to solve your biggest challenges, together.
+We are passionate about fostering a community that sparks collaboration and enables active learning to solve your biggest challenges, together.
 To keep the community safe and enjoyable for everyone, we ask that you follow a few basic rules:

 Things to do